cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ---

 ### Easy Effects
 - This seems to cause WiVRn's audio to become crunchy.
+To work around, do one of the following:
-If so, either turn off the `Enable` toggle on the VR applications, disable Output as a whole, or close down Easy Effects completely.
+    - Turn off the `Enable` toggle on the VR applications in the Output tab.
+    - Disable its effect on audio outputs as a whole.
+    - Close down Easy Effects completely.

 ### PROTON_LOG
 - I learnt this the hard way; if you have added `PROTON_LOG=1` to your launch arguments, try not to forget.